3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 Looking at the code again, we see that the error is caused by the variable `byte_14000F0DC` not being equal to `1`.

 What does it represent?
 I immediately thought, as you probably did too, that it seems very much like a check to see if the driver is ready for something or to verify some initialization.
 To check this, what do we need to do?
 Right, we should see how the driver behaves when we open the Argus Monitor program itself, which will run in the background with the driver.
-And, lo and behold, a different error appears, indicating that the program is doing something with the driver, causing the variable to change to `1`.
+And, boom, a different error appears, indicating that the program is doing something with the driver, causing the variable to change to `1`.

-But to keep the plot twist intact, we won't delve deeper into this just yet and will return to it later.
+But to keep the plot twist intact, we won't go deeper into this just yet and will return to it later.
 Since we are already bypassing this check by opening the software before sending the request, we'll leave it for now.

 What we will focus on now is digging into what the next error is after attempting to run the reading function.
 We receive the error `0xE000A009`, which redirects us to this function: